OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 ### Progressive Web Apps

-* The default browser for the most current stable version of Android
+* The default browser for the most current stable version of Android.
-* The default browser for the most current stable version of iOS
+* The default browser for the most current stable version of iOS.

 ### Native mobile apps